 - Estes, Roberta J., Jack H. Goins, Penny Ferguson and Janet Lewis Crain.
 Melungeons: A Multi-Ethnic Population, Journal of Genetic Genealogy, April 2012.
-Link to pdf.
+Summary and link to PDF.

 - Goins, Jack H., Melungeons: and Other Pioneer Families.
 Mr. Goins is a Tennessee resident.
 His book includes the genealogy of his extended family -- the Goins, Minor, Bledsoe, Fisher, Hurd, Wallen, Johnson, Riddle, Rogers, Lawson, Reed, Vanzant, Arrington, England and Sizemore families.

 - Kennedy, N. Brent with Robyn Vaughan Kennedy, The Melungeons: The Resurrection of a Proud People.
 And Untold Story of Ethnic Cleansing in America.
 Revised edition.
 The book has a surname section that includes on Page 173: Guineas (West Virginia Melungeon).
 Adams, Collins, Croston, Dalton, Dorton, Kennedy, Male, Mayle, Minard, Miner, Minor, Newman, Norris and Pritchard.